Get an annual AARP membership for only $12. Limited time offer.

 Jeff Hoyt Jeff Hoyt Editor in Chief

-Did you know that one-half of Americans 65 and older do not have access to public transportation?
-And that more than half of all non-drivers 65 and older stay at home in a given day because they don’t have transportation options.
+Did you know that half of Americans ages 65 and older do not have access to public transportation?
+Plus, more than half of all the non-drivers in that demographic stay at home on a given day because they don’t have transportation options.
 Those in rural areas and small towns are particularly affected because the transportation options are limited.

-But it’s important for seniors to remain mobile to keep their social independence with friends and family; to reduce feelings of isolation and loneliness, and many other life-prolonging benefits.
+But seniors need to remain mobile to keep their social independence, reduce feelings of isolation and loneliness, and many other life-affirming benefits.
+Read on to learn about the different transportation options for seniors.

 Is it Time to Stop Driving?